Last updated on September 5, 2025

 (% of decks this card is in for this commander/theme) – (% of decks this card is in for color identity)

-So Command has a lower score just because it’s older and in more red decks than Fodder.
-This equation is also there to better guide deckbuilders for cards that are staples, like Sol Ring and Command Tower.
+So Krenko's Command has a lower score because it’s in fewer other red decks than Dragon Fodder.
+This equation is also there to better show deckbuilders which cards are staples, like Sol Ring and Command Tower with consistently high synergy percentages.

 What’s the “Salt Score”?